martees/Video_analysis_PhD_2022/README.md

   - x: column with x coordinates
   - y: column with y coordinates
 - a "foodpatches.mat" which contains information about the density of each patch, and the experimental condition
-- a "foodpatches_new.mat" which contains a spline
+- a "foodpatches_new.mat" which contains spline information (stored in matlab format) for exact patch contours.

 ## Project structure
 ### param.py
-Contains global parameters, for easier editing.
+_Contains global parameters, for easier editing._

 ### find_data.py
-Contains the auxiliary functions related to finding the data in a specific path, and reformatting it to dataframes.
+_Contains the auxiliary functions related to finding the data in a specific path, and reformatting it to dataframes._

-The output data should be a pandas dataframe, containing tracking ID, trajectory, and folder name.
+Converts .mat files to a pandas dataframe, containing tracking ID, trajectory, and folder name.
 Trajectories are in the following format: [[x0, x1, ..., xN], [y0, y1, ..., yN]] (xi and yi being respectively the x and y coordinates of the individual at time i).
-Also contains a function that takes a folder name, and returns "metadata" found in that folder: condition number, patch positions, patch densities.
+Also contains a function that takes a folder name, and returns "metadata" found in that folder: condition number, patch positions, patch densities, splines.
 This allows to not have this info copied in every line of the data table, which would make it uselessly large.

+### generate_controls.py
+Will take our existing control plates, and make new controls out of it, one corresponding to each patch layout used in our experiments.

 ### generate_results.py
 This contains trajectory analysis functions (compute number of visited patches, stuff like that).
 Contains the generate_and_save